denalfek/CloudTrip-Homework/README.md

 - ⚙️ **Mongo Config Separation**: Split logging and main databases into separate config sections for clarity and maintainability.
 - 👤 **Admin User Roles**: Introduce a separate user type for accessing admin panels.

+  ### ⚠️ Known Issues

+  - ❌ Missing DTO for clearly representing errors when a booking operation fails.
+  - 🚫 Missing DTO to display an error message when a user attempts to register with an already existing login.
+  - 🐢 Swagger UI exhibits significant startup delay; the root cause has not been identified yet.
+  - 🐞 Logging behavior is currently unstable — log entries are intermittently missing, and there is no opportunity to investigate the issue at this stage.

 ---

 ## 🧠 Notes